martin-dominguez/LIFEbank/README.md

         * parallax-call2action: section with call 2 action and parallax effect.
     * lifebank-public: fragments styled with LIFEbank theme
         * financial-button: button for theme
         * loan-banner: a banner with a loan form.
-Based on [Evan Thibodeau work](https://github.com/ethib137/loan-calculator)
         * section-title: title for a section
         * single-featured-box: section with 4 features boxes
         * single-features-box: a single feature box.
 (You can set the icon, use fontawesome3 icon names)